 As a firm, we welcome the involvement and active work and participation of the children, relatives, and grandchildren of our family office partners.
 For instance, we recently welcomed 12 members of one of our family office partner that owns a national airline to our New York offices to discuss the growth, exit strategy, and financing needs of the family's core asset, followed by more work on how our airline family partners will re-invest the future capital from the upcoming aviation liquidity event that we are quarterbacking; our work with our airline partner may also include interviewing and selecting the private equity GP firms that are worthy of the opportunity to have an audience with our family office and their 50 year legacy management team during the process, selecting and partnering with global wealth managers, lawyers, trustees, investment bankers, and asset managers whose values are aligned with our partners, running the manager selection and asset allocation strategy post-exit to help our family office partner select the best global private equity GPs, hedge funds, and asset managers who can both grow and preserve our partner's capital and the legacy of the family over the next 100 years.
 We have built over time as a firm a true global partnership and close working relationship with trusted advisors of our family office partners - investment bankers, lawyers, financial advisors, wealth managers, CPAs, CFOs and others who we partners with to achieve the goals and objectives of our family office partners.

 Global family offices trust Privos Capital to partner, co-invest and advise them on all aspects of managing their far-flung, international portfolio companies and overall financial activities.
-We bring the highest standards of technical excellence together with the best practices and practical wisdom of experience to work on transactions that shape family office success around the world.
+We bring the highest standards of technical and financial excellence together with the best practices and practical wisdom of experience to work on transactions that shape family office success around the world.
 As private equity utilizes a broad range of sophisticated investment structures in their transactions with family offices, including PIPEs (private investment in public equities), leverage buyouts, and growth equity, our people protect our family office partners and help them achieve similar success in their international growth ambitions.
 Our people are experts in all aspects of estate planning, in bound and outbound investments, investor visas, onshore and offshore trust structures, family governance, philanthropy, and foundations.

 As a firm, we play by the rules of the road in international business and have a zero tolerance policy for any family office partner, vendor, strategic partner, or professional who does not share our rigid and inflexible view of "best practices" in following the legal standards that we must all play by in conducting global commerce.
 Put another way, we understand regulatory issues and how to strictly follow and adhere to the complicated "rules of the road" including FCPA, OFAC, and other US, UK, EU, and global legal frameworks in pursuing international business.
 For instance, one of the principles of our firm worked at White & Case, was a former law firm partner prior to joining our firm, and manages our panel counsel and outside counsel of our family office partners world-wide.
 Thus, as a firm we have a deep and sophisticated understanding of US and international compliance and work and have a zero tolerance for unethical, illegal or inappropriate actions or behavior of anyone that we work with around the world.